The Opponent

 A literal barrel of sunshine. *Contents may vary.

 This is a mirror of a page on the wiki for the Sakura Taisen 3 translation project with minor edits.
+This post was updated on October 11, 2023 with new information on using Flycast instead of Demul.

 This is a summary of information found in this Dreamcast-Talk thread, and practical examples of using Demul and Cheat Engine to change font widths, including the use of breakpoints, can be found there.
 That thread should be consulted for further instructions on the use of Cheat Engine for ROM hacking purposes.